elegant-scipy/elegant-scipy/markdown/preface.markdown

 This book is entitled Elegant SciPy.
 We’re going to spend rather a lot of time focusing on the “SciPy” bit of the title, so let’s take a moment to reflect on the "Elegant" bit.
-There are plenty of manuals, tutorials and documentation websites out there describe the SciPy library.
+There are plenty of manuals, tutorials and documentation websites out there that describe the SciPy library.
 Elegant SciPy is not one of those.
 Instead of just teaching you how to write code that works, we will also teach you to write code that rocks!